Xomega-Net/Xomega.Docs/docs/tutorial/4-security/1-claims-identity.md

 ## Person Type for authorization

-Next, we will create an enumeration `person type` with possible values of the person type and their descriptions, and will declare a type with the same name for that enumeration, and use that type on the `person type` field of the `person` object, as follows.
+Next, we will create an enumeration `person type` with possible values of the person type and their descriptions and will declare a type with the same name for that enumeration, and use that type on the `person type` field of the `person` object, as follows.

 ```xml title="person.xom"
 <types>